Prawopro

 • Frequently asked questions (FAQ)

 Enforcement costs are not only the enforcement fee.
-In practice they include additional expenses and depend on the enforcement method.
-The key is who ultimately bears the costs and when they can rise.
+In practice, they also include additional expenses and costs resulting from the chosen enforcement method.
+The key issue is who ultimately bears these costs and when they can increase.

 When enforcement costs arise

-As a rule the debtor bears the costs.
-In practice it depends on the outcome and on which actions the creditor requested.
-In specific cases, part of the costs may be charged to the creditor.
+As a rule, costs are charged to the debtor.
+In practice, the enforcement outcome matters, as well as whether the creditor requested specific actions.
+In special situations, part of the costs may be charged to the creditor.

 Additional expenses

-Besides the fee, extra expenses may arise, e.g., inquiries, service of documents, valuations, announcements or transport.
-These can materially change the final settlement.
+Apart from the enforcement fee, additional expenses may arise, for example: inquiries, service of documents, valuations, announcements, or transport.
+These elements can significantly change the final settlement.

 Costs in real-estate enforcement

-Enforcement against real estate usually generates higher costs because it includes valuation, announcements and auction activities.
-This should be considered in risk assessment.
+Enforcement against real estate usually generates higher costs because it includes valuation, announcements, and auction activities.
+This should be included in any cost-risk analysis.

-If the debt is paid during proceedings, costs for actions already performed may still remain.
-It is worth checking which fees were charged up to the payment date.
+If the debt is repaid during proceedings, costs for actions already performed may still remain.
+It is worth checking whether and which charges were calculated up to the repayment date.

 Practical scenarios